One of the biggest problems many women face when trying to lose weight is the insatiable hunger that comes with calorie restriction.

 Cabbage can be tossed into salads, sautéed on the stove, used as a taco topping or placed in soup.
 A unique way to use cabbage to fill out some of your favorite meals is to use it in place of rice.

-If you prepare a rice bowl with chicken and other vegetables on top, try using lightly sautéed and salted cabbage in place of the rice.
+If you prepare a rice bowl with protein like tofu and other vegetables on top, try using lightly sautéed and salted cabbage in place of the rice.
 You can eat so much more, and the cabbage will absorb the flavor of whatever sauce you use.

 Cauliflower is an excellent source of folate and Vitamin C. Enjoy it as a light, raw snack, lightly sautée it or steam it.
 With just 27 calories per cup, cauliflower is a top vegetable that you can enjoy with wild abandon.